 You don’t have to hang around me long to know that I am a bit dramatic.
 I have been acting, dancing and performing since I was 4 years old.
 My mother put me in dance and acting to increase my confidence.
 Both of these crafts focus on how you present yourself and how to communicate with out words…to tell a story with out even saying anything.

 These skills translate to everyday life.
-I think all too often we float through and are note aware of what we say with our body, our eyes and the energy we focus from ourselves.
-This blog post is an overview of a few key non-verbal elements (there are many more) to be in tuned to.
-I will be offering a workshop & webinar soon that I will to help give more application.
+I think all too often we float through life and are not aware of what we say with our body, our eyes and the energy that flows from us.

 We all have energy that flows from our body, but it is how we channel this energy that tells the story.
 When you are in a situation at work, at home, under stress…what energy is flowing from you.
 It is a different way to look at things, but awareness of this can help you turn a situation around or elevate the mood of things.